fredh2006/typing_test/README.md

+# Typing Test

-# Project Overview
+## Project Overview

-This project is titled "typeit" and appears to be a web-based typing test application created primarily with React.
-When a user types a given set of randomized words displayed on the screen, the application tracks typing speed (Words Per Minute) and typing accuracy.
-The project provides real-time feedback on display words highlighted for accuracy (green for correctly typed words and red for incorrect ones).
+This project is a web-based typing test application where users can test their typing speed and accuracy.
+The app tracks the words per minute (WPM) and accuracy (ACC) as the user types words displayed on the screen.
+The typing test utilizes a list of common words and checks the user input against these words to calculate performance metrics such as WPM (words per minute) and accuracy (percentage of correctly typed characters).

-# Tech Stack
+## Tech Stack

-This project was created using React, HTML, CSS, Bulma, jQuery, FontAwesome, and Vercel Speed Insights.
+This project was created using React, Bulma, Font Awesome, jQuery, Vite, and Vercel Speed Insights.

-# Installation & Setup
+## Installation & Setup

-To install and run the project, follow these steps:
+To install and run the project, ensure that Node.js is installed on your machine.
+Run the following commands:

+bash
+# Clone the repository
+git clone <repository-url>

-1. Navigate into the project folder: bash cd typing-test
+# Navigate to the project directory
+cd typing-test

+# Install dependencies
-2. Install the required dependencies: bash npm install
+npm install

-3. Start the development server with: bash npm run dev
+# Start the development server

-Optionally, run `npm run build` to build the project or `npm run preview` to preview your build.
+npm run dev

+You can then open your browser and navigate to the specified local URL (usually `http://localhost:5173`).

-# Project Structure
+## Project Structure

-- `index.html`: Main HTML file that loads scripts and stylesheets including Bulma CSS and jQuery.
+- `index.html`: The main HTML file that includes the `div` element where the React app is injected.
-- `package.json`: Includes project scripts and dependencies such as React, Bulma, jQuery, and @fortawesome packages.
-- `src/App.jsx`: Main React component that includes state management and renders `WordContainer`, `Stats`, and `Footer` components.
+- `src/App.jsx`: The main React component that includes state hooks for words, word count, and typing test functionalities.
-- `src/components/Footer.jsx`: Component that renders the footer section which includes a link to the project GitHub repository.
+- `src/components/WordContainer.jsx`: A React component that handles the main logic for the typing test including word fetching, user input handling, and statistics updates.
-- `src/components/Stats.jsx`: Component that displays statistics such as words per minute (WPM) and accuracy (ACC).
+- `src/components/Stats.jsx`: A React component that displays the words per minute (WPM) and accuracy (ACC) on the screen.
-- `src/components/WordContainer.jsx`: Component handling typed words display and user typing interaction processing logic.
+- `src/components/Footer.jsx`: A React component that includes a footer with a link to the project's GitHub repository.

-# License
+## License
 No license is currently being used.